 The most common mistake?
 Starting your exam prep without knowing where you are.
 Take 30 minutes today to assess your level honestly — take a placement test, try a mock DELE listening section, write a short email in Spanish.
 Once you know your starting point, choose your timeline and commit to it.

-Start your 7-day free trial and see your personalized timeline in 10 minutes →
+Try Prep2Go free and see your personalized timeline in 10 minutes →

 Official Source